-The Institute for the Study of Human Rights (ISHR) invites human rights advanced undergraduate students and graduate students in the Graduate School of Arts & Sciences and the School of International and Public Affairs to apply for an eight-week summer internship with alumni of the Human Rights Advocates Program (HRAP) and the Alliance for Historical Dialogue and Accountability Program (AHDA).
-Students selected to participate in the Student Volunteers Program (SVP) will receive a travel grant of $1500 from ISHR.
+The Institute for the Study of Human Rights (ISHR) invites advanced undergraduate and graduate human rights students throughout Columbia to apply for an eight-week summer internship with alumni of the Human Rights Advocates Program (HRAP).
+Students selected to participate in the Student Volunteers Program (SVP) will receive a grant of $2,200 from ISHR.

 SVP enables students to expand their own professional skills and human rights knowledge and experience through fieldwork with participating grassroots human rights organizations.

-To apply, students should email a cover letter and resume to firstname.lastname@example.org with the subject line “SVP application.”
-The application deadline is 11:59 PM EDT on Friday, March 31st, 2017.
+To apply, students should email a cover letter and resume to firstname.lastname@example.org with the subject line “SVP application - [Name of Organization].”
+Please submit your application as soon as possible but no later than May 1, 2023.
 Please indicate the organization(s) that you are interested in working with, and the relevance of this work to your studies.
-ISHR staff will conduct interviews in late March/early April.
 Applications and interview results will then be sent to the hosting organizations, which may request interviews.
-Final decisions will be announced no later than April 27th.
-Students are asked to confirm their participation in the program no later than May 8th by submitting a Memorandum of Understanding about their participation in the program, as well as provide proof of medical insurance that includes medevac.
+Final decisions will be announced by end of May.

 In 2015, graduate student Margo Goll volunteered with the Hope Development Initiative in Uganda.